Mary Unwin: Family

 Mary Unwin's son, William Cawthorne, died at Winchester, aged 41, on 29 November 1786, and was buried in the cathedral; he left a widow (her maiden name was Shuttleworth, and she died at Croydon in 1825, aged 75) and three young children.

-Unwin taught his children himself, and to him in his capacity of tutor Cowper inscribed his ‘Tirocinium,’ 6 Nov.
-1784.
+Unwin taught his children himself, and to him in his capacity of tutor Cowper inscribed his 'Tirocinium', 6 November 1784.

 Cowper also wrote a Latin epitaph for his friend, but this was rejected in favour of an English one.
 His portrait, painted by Gainsborough in 1764, was engraved by H. Robinson from a drawing by W. Harvey (Cowper, ed.
 Southey, ii.
 228).
-Another son, Henry, became ‘an eminent stationer in Paternoster Row.’
+Another son, Henry, became 'an eminent stationer in Paternoster Row'.
 The daughter, Susanna Powley, died in 1835, aged 89.